Create your from the business description

-- Reach out to your audience through email, SMS, social media platforms and ask them to fill out short reviews or surveys about how they would describe their experiences with your brand.
+- Reach out to your audience through email, SMS, social media platforms, asking them to fill out short reviews or surveys.
+These could be about how they would describe their experiences with your brand.

 - Add a section on your site where both potential and existing consumers can easily add reviews.

-- Reply to reviews; by responding to your customers’ feedback not only do you boost your local search engine optimization, but you also build your brand awareness.
+- Reply to reviews; By responding to customers’ feedback, not only do you boost your local search engine optimization, but also build brand awareness.

 Upload content to your Google Business Profile

-In the same way that you can post content on social media platforms you can also upload content to your Google Business Profile in the form of important updates, events, special offers and promotions, new products and services.
+In the same way that you can post content on social media platforms, you can also upload content to your Google Business Profile in the form of essential updates, events, special offers and promotions, new products and services.
 Posts can be made in the dashboard section of the Google Business Profile and will display on the Updates area.
-Furthermore, each post could become more visible depending on how popular it is and on the keyword search terms.
+Furthermore, each post could become more visible depending on its popularity and on the keyword search terms.

 How do posts support Google Business Profiles?

-- By regularly posting on your Google Business Profile, consumers are more likely to engage with your business when compared to a Business Profile that occasionally posts every now and then.
+- By regularly posting on your Google Business Profile, consumers are more likely to engage with your business than a Business Profile that occasionally posts now and then.

 - Regular posting is also a key metric used by Google’s algorithms when ranking sites for placements on its SERPs.

-- Generally speaking, consumers have more intent when browsing on Google as opposed to social media platforms, which means that potential customers are more likely to interact with your posts on Google.
+- Generally speaking, consumers have more intent when browsing on Google than social media platforms, which means that potential customers are more likely to interact with your posts on Google.